open-AIMS/NEC-estimation/README.md

 but the output is based in a weighted average of all the models fits.
-The NEC estimate on this plot is based on a mix of actual NEC estimates, as well as the NSEC estimates that are used as an approximation to NEC for all the ‘ECx’ models in the set.
-The fitted jagsMANECfit object contains different elements to the jagsNECfit.
+The NEC estimate on this plot is based on a mix of actual NEC estimates, as well as the NSEC estimates that are used as an approximation to NEC for all the *ECx* models in the set.
+The fitted *jagsMANECfit* object contains different elements to the jagsNECfit.
 In particular

     load(file = "out_temp.RData")